szemyd/deep-reinforcement-learning-nd/p1_navigation/README.md

-# Deep Q-Learning Agent to solve the Banana-collecting problem
+# Deep Q-Learning Agents to solve the Banana-collecting problem

+This repo contains implementation of two DQN Agents in __PyTorch__:
+-  a __base Agent__, with a Replay Buffer, a seperate target Q-Network, with a 2 hidden layer deep network
+- an Agent built on top of the base Agent, which utilizes __Prioritized Replay__.

+Agents are tested on the Banana environment packaged and provided by Udacity.

 ## Environment
 ---
 ![Environment Screenshot](banana_screenshot.png)
+### Goal & Reward
+Collect yellow bananas (+1.0 point), avoid purple bananas (-1.0 point).
+Interaction is episodic (but could be continous), with a hard step limit of 300.

 ### Properties of the environment
 |                |        |
 | -------------- | ------ |